epics-base/epicsCoreJava/README.md

 ## Maven Profiles

 ### with-examples
 This profile (enabled by default) adds the directories/projects exampleJava, directoryService and bundleJava as subprojects.

 Disable this profile when deploying to Maven repositories, as the artifacts of these subprojects contain applications and no libraries.

+### release
+This profile adds GPG signing of all artifacts.

+Enable this profile when releasing/deploying to Sonatype / Maven Central repositories, as Sonatype requires all uploaded artifacts to be signed.